mk-fg/fgtk/README.md

 possible (and removing least important stuff).
 Cleanup (if requested) also picks stuff at random up to necessary df.

+"--shuffle" option allows to shuffle paths on fat by temporarily copying them off the media to some staging area and back in random order.
+Use-case is dump mp3 players that don't have that option.

 Uses [plumbum](http://plumbum.readthedocs.org) to call "rsync --inplace" (faster than "cp" in most cases) and "find" to do the actual copy/listing.